AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Making process "nicer", ``renice 19 <PID>``, means it will run only when nothing else in the system wants to.
 User can increase nice value from 0 (the base priority) up to 19.
-For instance it is useful when you backup your data in background or alike.
+It is useful when you backup your data in background or alike.